Jawahar Singh: Early life

-Jawahar Singh was born to Maharaja Surajmal and Maharani Gauri in the Sinsinwar clan of Jats.
-He was later adopted by Maharani Kishori of Palwal.
+Jawahar Singh was born to Maharaja Surajmal and Maharani Gauri.
+He was later adopted by Maharani Kishori (from Sorout clan of Palwal).
 He was the 22nd direct descendant of Chaudhary Sobha Singh of Bayana, who founded Sinsini in 12th century by defeating native Kalals.

-During Ahmed Shah Abdali's invasion of India in 1757, Abdali attacked Ballabhgarh.
-In a battle between the Durranis and Prince Jawahar Singh, the latter managed to captured 150 Durrani horses.
-Jawahar Singh had to escape from the fort in the night as the defence of the fort was not possible in the face of heavy bombardments of Abdali's guns.
+During Ahmed Shah Abdali's invasion of India in 1757, Abdali attacked Ballabhgarh.In a battle between the Durranis and Prince Jawahar Singh, he managed to captured 150 Durrani horses.
+Jawahar Singh had to return from the fort in the night as the defence of the fort was not possible in the face of heavy bombardments of Abdali's guns.
 After taking the city, Abdali sent his generals Jahan Khan and Najib Khan with 20,000 men to attack the territory and holy city of Mathura.
 According to historian Jadunath Sarkar, the Marathas fled from the north and not a single Maratha soldier fought for the holy city of Mathura which had the holiest of Vaishnav shrines, their "Hindupat-Padshahi" didn't involve any duty to protect it.
 But they were determined to defend this sacred city.
-Maharaja Jawahar Singh and Raja Shyam Singh Kuntal of Sonkh with 6,000 men blocked the path of the Afghans.
-They faced Afghans in Chaumuhan, in the fight that followed the cavalry charged the Afghan positions and almost seven to nine thousand men of Durranis were killed by Jat troops and the remnants of the Jat army had to retreat.
-Afghans subsequently carried out a general massacre in the unfortified city of Mathura.
+Kunwar Jawahar Singh and Raja Shyam Singh Kuntal of Sonkh with 6,000 men blocked the path of the Afghans.
+They faced Afghans in Chaumuhan, in the fight that followed the cavalry charged the Afghan positions and almost seven to nine thousand men of Durranis were killed by Jat troops and Afghans subsequently carried out a general massacre in the unfortified city of Mathura.
 The people were looted, their property plundered and acts of iconoclasm followed.